 Besides yoga, Cathy has been a student of Zen Buddhism at the Denver Zen Center for the last 12 years.
 She attends sesshin (7 day silent retreat) once a year and believes that a combination of meditation and yoga has helped her maintain balance and poise, even though "I still get upset at things, I also can cool down quicker".

-From Cathy: “I have been studying under the Iyengars and their senior teachers for the past 20 years and have come to understand the depth this style of yoga aims to take the serious student.
+Let's hear from Cathy directly: "I have been studying under the Iyengars and their senior teachers for the past 20 years and have come to understand the depth this style of yoga aims to take the serious student.
 The depth is a deep one, it is for each student to know what it means to be truly free while living in this world.
 Starting with the outside of us, our arms and legs, skin and sense organs, the asanas train us in self discipline, strength and flexibility.
 Moving more inward to less obvious parts of who we are, our livers and intestines, lungs and heart, etc. the asanas bring a health and vitality to our internal organs for maximum functioning.
 To continue on to our mind, thoughts and feelings, the practice includes breathing as a vital part of concentration and builds the awareness of what is real and what is not real.

 As we look at these individual parts, the whole of who we are becomes much greater and more mysterious than any of us can imagine, and yet it is within all our grasps to come to know this sublime place.
 The yoga path is just one path of many, if this one speaks to you, please come to our classes and find out for yourself how yoga can aid you on your way."